PlatzKiecker/docs/README.md

 ##### Restaurant Information

 The name of the restaurant can be entered in this area.
 You can also set a default value for the booking duration in hours by entering a number or using the up/down buttons. <br>
-Note: name and default booking duration are required fields.
+Note: 'Name' and 'Default booking duration' are required fields.

 ![Restaurant Information](images/restaurant_information.png)

 ##### Zones

 A restaurant can create various zones to organize its seating areas.
-A zone is defined by a name (e.g., "Inside," "Outside," "Upstairs," "Downstairs") and includes an attribute called "bookable."
+A zone is defined by a name (e.g., 'Inside', 'Outside', 'Upstairs', 'Downstairs') and includes an attribute called 'bookable'.
 This attribute indicates whether the tables in that zone can be reserved. <br>
 Note: name is a required field.

 ![Zones] screenshot hinzufügen